 - Do you Think you Spend too Much Time Cleaning?

 If you enjoy clean and put together rooms, the less the better could be the answer.
 If you don’t want to spend all of your free time putting away toy after toy or shirt after shirt, the easiest way to reduce your cleaning is to own less.
+This may entail you getting a couple of dumpster rentals in order to throw away possessions that you no longer feel you require but, once this is done, you will be able to enjoy spending your time how you would like to rather than constantly cleaning.

 - Are you Trying to Get Out of Debt?